-“Leann, Sheryl, you won’t believe this!”
-Jeremy spoke.

-“I convinced them of it but there’s something they told me that was a little strange, they said they were ok with it, no mission was necessary, they can get the elements by themselves but they didn’t want to get their hands dirty besides they only needed a human body to reshape to their original form.”

-“I was making my way out of the dimension but I saw something weird there was someone else with them, it was Xophur!”

-It was a trap!

-They knew all that we were planning through me, remember I was connected mentally with Xophur and I was becoming him.
-After this, I felt something heavy leave my body and I got back to the same loop just to be available as a lab rat again…

-After that Xophur said,

-“Did you really think you could deceive us?

-We are masters of lying and deceiving and we work together!

-You were just so ignorant and stupid to see it!”

-“Well, Jeremy, we hope you had fun with your borrowed powers.

-You still have work to do so get back to it!

-Besides a Demonica without knowledge of herself is no threat to us!”
+Our mysterious ally managed to persuade the demons.
+They seemed to have agreed.
+They stopped harassing us constantly, but only us—he was still under their control and we felt our hands were tied since we couldn’t do the same for him, release him from their slavery.
+On the other hand, it was strange that they released Leann and me since they had been so pushy concerning acquiring the elements and finishing the mission.
+I trusted Leann’s plan, of course, but how did our ally change their mind so easily?
+Just by his appearance?
+What if he traded something without us knowing?

-The séance kept going and the demons started to give new instructions to Jeremy while Leann and I kept praying…
+The séance kept going and the demons started to give new instructions to our ally while Leann and I kept praying. . . .

-Bothet started this time…
+Bothet started this time . . .

-“Is time to pay a visit to the Garden Tomb.
-You will get inside the tomb, the stone removed by the holiest during his resurrection still lays aside the entrance.
+“It’s time to pay a visit to the Garden Tomb.
+You will get inside the tomb.
+The stone removed by the holiest during his resurrection still lays beside the entrance.

-Once you are inside you will lock the entrance with the same stone and remain there for only three minutes, once the time is done you should be back, you must be able to bring the spirit back to its flesh!
-You will know the right time!
+Once you are inside, you will lock the entrance with the same stone and remain there until the Holy Shroud appears., Retrieve it, and it will allow our spirit back to its flesh.
+You will know the right time.”

-In his customary manner, Jeremy had to walk backward toward the location.
+In his customary manner, our mysterious ally had to walk backward toward the location.
 A dense fog engulfed the entire area, making it challenging to navigate.
 As he approached the entrance and stepped inside the tomb, the sight within was just as terrifying as the eerie atmosphere outside.

-He still had Xophurs powers but wasn’t Xophur anymore so it was easy for him to lock the entrance with the huge stone… the time was almost done when…
+He still had Xophur’s powers but wasn’t Xophur anymore, so it was easy for him to lock the entrance with the huge stone. . . .
+Time was almost up when . . .

-The enormous stone removed itself from the entrance, and from the fog, the dark tall figure showed up!
+The enormous stone removed itself from the entrance, and from the fog, the tall, dark figure showed up!
+It spoke:

-“Jeremy, Jeremy

-Still under those pitiful demons’ control?
-Free yourself

-My offer still stands

-A Demonica’s head would be a highly appreciated offer to me!

-Acquire the powers you had never had before, last chance!”
+“Still under those pitiful demons’ control?
+Free yourself.
+My offer still stands.
+A Demonica’s head would be a highly appreciated offering to me Acquire powers like you’ve never had before.
+Last chance!” said the tall, dark figure menacingly.

-It was clear that Paimon was putting up a façade, it looked like he almost tricked Jeremy into his trap, but all of a sudden, the portal started fading till it disappeared.
-Almost a minute or two had passed when the portal showed up again with no fog, no trace of Jeremy or the tall dark figure…
+It was clear that Paimon was putting up a façade.
+It looked like he almost tricked the mysterious ally into his trap, but all of a sudden, the portal started fading till it disappeared.
+A minute or two had passed when the portal showed up again with no fog, no trace of the ally or the tall dark figure. . . .

-Something was not ok.
+Something was not okay.

-Leann said, Sheryl, “I believe Paimon lured Jeremy into accepting his offer, but that’s not all I’m concerned about, he had to make an offering so what did he offer?”

-We might be in danger Sheryl, let’s do the farewell and stop the session!
+Leann said, “Sheryl, I believe Paimon lured our ally into accepting his offer, but that’s not all I’m concerned about; he had to make an offering, so what did he offer?
+We might be in danger Sheryl.
+Let’s do the farewell and stop the session!”